Lax Conference on Entrepreneurship

 About Jonathan R. Lax ’71

-The Lax Conference is named after entrepreneur Jonathan Lax ’71 and funded by the Jonathan R. Lax Fund, an endowment created by his bequest in 1996.
+The Lax Conference, established in 2003, is named after entrepreneur Jonathan Lax ’71 and funded by the Jonathan R. Lax Fund, an endowment created by his bequest in 1996.
 Jonathan's interest in founding companies began while he was a high school student, when he started Haddonfield Research and Manufacturing Company, a corporation registered in the state of Delaware.
-While at Swarthmore, Jonathan followed his entrepreneurial spirit and created a mutual fund which he ran from his Hallowell dorm room.
+While at Swarthmore, Jonathan followed his entrepreneurial spirit and created a mutual fund that he ran from his Hallowell dorm room.
 After working for several years running his family's manufacturing business, Jonathan founded The Marketing Audit, a market research and consulting firm in Philadelphia.